-o In October 2021, the design of the planned open-label hybrid Phase 3 trial of MDNA55 in recurrent glioblastoma (rGBM) was highlighted in a peer-reviewed manuscript published in The Lancet Oncology, and in an oral presentation at the Society for Neuro-Oncology and American Society of Clinical Oncology's First Annual Conference on CNS Clinical Trials.
-Unlike conventional randomized control trials, the hybrid trial design will reduce the overall number of patients needed in the study to achieve the primary endpoint as well as potentially reduce the cost and timelines associated with completing the trial.
-Medicenna is currently in active discussions in pursuit of a partnership to facilitate MDNA55's further development and commercialization.
+- On November 18, 2021, Medicenna announced that John H. Sampson, M.D., Ph.D., MHSc, MBA, Robert H. and Gloria Wilkins Distinguished Professor of Neurosurgery at Duke University School of Medicine and member of Medicenna's Board of Directors, received The Abstract Award for Excellence in Clinical Trials in connection with an oral presentation on MDNA55 at the 26th Annual Meeting of the Society for Neuro-Oncology. - o In October 2021, the design of the planned open-label hybrid Phase 3 trial of MDNA55 in recurrent glioblastoma (GBM) was highlighted in a peer-reviewed manuscript published in The Lancet Oncology, and in an oral presentation at the Society for Neuro-Oncology and American Society of Clinical Oncology's First Annual Conference on CNS Clinical Trials.
+Medicenna continues to pursue a partnership to facilitate MDNA55's further development and commercialization and remain in active discussions towards this goal.